willie-yao/tournament-vod-clipper/README.md

 ## How to Use

 ### Pre-requesites

 This tool clips VODs automatically by retrieving timestamps of when matches are started and reported on Start.GG.
 In order for your VODs to be clipped accurately, you need to do the following:

-1. Assign a station number to the stream setup.
-Please refer to the Start.GG documentation [here](https://help.start.gg/en/articles/1465692-adding-streams-and-creating-stations#:~:text=Adding%20a%20Stream%20to%20a%20Station). **IMPORTANT:** Assigning a stream station is not enough.
-You must assign the stream to a station number, then assign the match to the number, not the station!
+1. Assign stream sets to a stream setup.
+Please refer to the Start.GG documentation [here](https://help.start.gg/en/articles/1465692-adding-streams-and-creating-stations).
 2. Start the stream match exactly when you want the VOD for that match to start.
 Likewise, report the match exactly when you want the VOD to end.
 If this is done incorrectly, your VOD will start/end at the wrong times.
-3. Report characters for the match if you want the characters to show up on the video title.
+3. Report characters for the match if you want the characters to show up on the video title and thumbnails.

 ### Download

 - Download the latest release from the releases page:
   - https://github.com/willie-yao/tournament-vod-clipper/releases
 - Extract the zip file to a folder of your choice
 - Run the `tournament-vod-clipper.exe` file

 ### Retrieving streamed sets

 - First, you need to generate a Start.GG authentication token.
 You can do so by following the instructions here:
   - https://developer.start.gg/docs/authentication/
 - Once you have your token, paste it into the `Start.GG API Key` field in the tool